 Thursday Nights are the start of football weeks.
 We go two full days with no NFL action.
 By Thursday, bettors are itching to get some of that football betting rush back.
 Online sportsbooks offer lots of bets to consider, and some even throw in TNF bonuses.

 These are the basic bets you’ll find at most online sportsbooks:

-Sportsbooks will throw boosts on prop bet odds or some bonus.
+Sportsbooks will throw boosts on prop bet odds or some bonus options.
 It can help out a lot to grow your bankroll.
 TNF gives the chance of a same-game parlay.
 The bettor can combine bets like picking a side and totals.

-When Thursday Night Football is on, live betting opens the possibility for bettors with live markets.
-They can pop up and wager as the game unfolds.
+When Thursday Night Football is on, live betting opens the possibility for bettors within live markets.
+Bets can pop up and players wager as the game unfolds.
 It’s not like Sunday, where you have a never-ending menu of bets you can place the entire day.

 This is one game, so live betting can come in handy plus, live betting menus will often offer you bets like these: